shuftipro/Flutter-SDK/README.md

 The Shufti Pro application requires permission from your device to access the following:
 1. Camera
 2. External Storage.
    All permissions are handled in SDK.

 ## SDK Installation Guide
 In your **Project** follow the steps given below.
-1. Run this command: "dart pub add shuftipro_flutter_sdk" with dart or "flutter pub add shuftipro_flutter_sdk" with flutter
+1. Run this command: "dart pub add shuftipro_sdk" with dart or "flutter pub add shuftipro_sdk" with flutter
 2. Add dependency in pubspec.yaml as
    dependencies:
-        shuftipro_flutter_sdk: ^1.0.0
+   shuftipro_sdk: ^1.0.4
-3. Import this 'package:shuftipro_flutter_sdk/ShuftiPro.dart' in your class in order to send the request to ShuftiPro's SDK.
+3. Import this 'package:shuftipro_sdk/ShuftiPro.dart' in your class in order to send the request to ShuftiPro's SDK.

 ## Verifications:
 Shufti Pro offers three Verification services.
 You have the option to choose either all three or any one of them for mobile verification of your end-users.